 Don’ts

-- Don’t ignore data quality issues before implementation
+- Don’t ignore data quality before starting

-- Don’t implement AI tools in silos across your organization
+- Don’t use AI tools in isolation

-- Don’t expect immediate results without optimization
+- Don’t expect results right away without tweaking

-- Don’t overlook ethical considerations and potential biases
+- Don’t overlook ethical and bias issues

-- Don’t neglect to measure and attribute AI’s impact on results
+- Don’t forget to measure AI’s impact

 Future Trends in AI Marketing